Contents

 • Slide film 6-8 stops

-The small dynamic range of reversal film is another reason why it’s viewed as challenging to shoot.
-Golden hour is the best time to use reversal.
+The small dynamic range of transparency film is another reason it is considered hard to shoot.
+Golden hour is the best time to use transparency.

-35mm film that comes in canisters is used by the Yashica FX-7.
-35mm film can also be referred to as 135 film, and it is the best-selling film format.
+35mm film that comes in metal canisters is used by the Yashica FX-7.
+35mm film can also be called 135 film, and it’s the most frequently used film format.

 DX Encoding on a 35mm Film Canister

-Most available 35mm film on the market at this time has a DX code.
-This enables cameras to detect and set the ISO when the film is loaded.
+All commercially available 35mm film offered for sale today has DX encoding.
+This enables cameras to detect and set the ISO when the film is loaded into the camera.

-DX-coding doesn’t make a difference for the Yashica FX-7 because ISO needs to be set manually.
+DX-coding is not going to change anything for the Yashica FX-7 because ISO needs to be dialed in manually with the ASA knob.

-You will find limited options for where to process 35mm film.
-For a more complete explanation of the options check my guide on Where to Develop Film.
+You will find a range of possibilities for where to get film developed.
+For a more in depth discussion of the choices go to my guide on Where to Get Film Developed.

-WARNING: Pharmacies and big box stores do not develop film locally.
-They send film off to be developed by a third party.
-As a result, you will not be given your negatives back.
+WARNING: Pharmacies and big box stores have ended processing film locally.
+They ship the film away to be processed by a separate company.
+Because of this, you will not receive your negatives back.

 1. Develop Film at Home